cambiotraining/hpc-intro/materials/04-software.md

 # conda environments:
 #
 base                  *  /home/participant36/mambaforge
-scipy                    /home/participant36/mambaforge/envs/scipy
+datasci                  /home/participant36/mambaforge/envs/datasci
 ```

-In our case it lists the _base_ (default) environment and the newly created _scipy_ environment.
+In our case it lists the _base_ (default) environment and the newly created _datasci_ environment.
 The asterisk ("*") tells us which environment we're using at the moment.